fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040Examples.md

 I will be converting some examples to work with the Pico RP2040.

-I would like to be able to use the equivalent of the Arduino Streaming library with the Pico code.
-I have not yet found a way to do this.
+I wanted to be able to use the equivalent of the Arduino Streaming library with the Pico code.
+I have now found a way to do this.

 ### PicoRP2040FCPP